-- The Kentucky Horse Council (add link) has compiled all the available horse trails in Kentucky. - For other states make sure to do your research before heading out so you match the type of trail with your and your horse's skill level. - Book: Horse Trails: The Traveler's Guide to Great Riding Getaways, by Vicki Hogue-Davies

-• And of course, you can always do a google search, as they will include people's reviews.
+- There are multiple state parks in Kentucky with horse trails.
+Click here to find out more. - For other states make sure to do your research before heading out so you match the type of trail with your and your horse's skill level. - Book: Horse Trails: The Traveler's Guide to Great Riding Getaways, by Vicki Hogue-Davies - And of course, you can always do a google search, as they will include people's reviews.